-People outside the Garden of Eden lived and died completely unaware of what was happening inside the Garden.
-As it is even to this day, for reasons we don't understand, God chooses to reveal himself to some people but not to others, mostly a consequence of historical time and geographic place (see 1.6).
+Even today, for reasons we don't understand, God chooses to reveal himself to some people but not to others, mostly a consequence of time and place.

-The story of the Garden of Eden – man's first encounter with God – is told in Genesis 2:8 - 3:24.
+The story of the Garden of Eden is told in Genesis 2:8 thru 4:26.